SEMESTER 1: FALL

 ONSITE CAPSTONE PROJECT WORK (JUNE-SEPTEMBER)

-Online coursework (10 credits), or Independent Study (pending approval for summer 2019)
+Online coursework (6 credits), or NR 568: Conservation Leadership Capstone (pending approval for Summer 2019).

 SEMESTER 4: FALL